 Snapshot My Snapshot of Modern Mathematics from Oberwolfach on Lagrangian mean curvature flow has been published.
 This is a short introduction to this exciting research area, written in an easily understandable and accessible manner.

 Simons Collaboration postdocs I have hired two postdocs to work with me at Oxford in projects related to special holonomy: Shih-Kai Chiu and Ilyas Khan.
 These positions are funded by the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics.

 BOWL I am co-organising an online differential geometry seminar between Brussels (ULB), Oxford, Warwick and London (Imperial, Queen Mary and UCL).
 The seminar will typically be on Tuesdays at 14:00 UK time.

 ICMS I am co-organising a workshop on Geometric flows and its Applications at the ICMS, Edinburgh with Toti Daskalopoulos, Felix Schulze and Natasa Sesum.
 The workshop will take place on 10--14 July 2023.

 AIM I co-organised a workshop on Stability in mirror symmetry at the American Institute of Mathematics with Tristan Collins.
 The workshop took place virtually on 7--11 December 2020.
-A follow-up physical workshop at AIM will take place in 2021.
+A follow-up physical workshop at AIM will take place on 25--29 April 2022.